datosh/pinned-actions/README.md

 We use the public GitHub [repository search API](https://docs.github.com/en/rest/search/search?apiVersion=2022-11-28#search-repositories) to request [the most popular repositories by stars](https://github.com/search?q=stars%3A10000..500000&type=repositories&ref=advsearch&s=stars&o=desc).
 Although the search API support pagination, it has a limit of 100 results per page, and additionally [a limit of 1000 results per search](https://docs.github.com/en/rest/search/search?apiVersion=2022-11-28#about-search).

-To get around this limitation, we modify the search query after query, and only use the first page returned.
+To get around this limitation, we modify the search query after each request, and only use the first page returned.

 ### go-git

-Although `go-git` was the initial choice to clone the repositories, it was later replaced by `os/exec` and `git` due to start performance limitations of the library.
+Although `go-git` was the initial choice to clone the repositories, it was later replaced by `os/exec` and `git` due to performance limitations of the library.
 See [linux-fetcher](./linux-fetcher/README.md).

 ### Parsing Actions